-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Students complete a study of best engaging ideas, processes, materials, teaching practices in a selected core and experiences appropriate for the area of practice. discipline (SPA #3, Lesson Plan)
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Students complete a study of best engaging ideas, processes, materials, teaching practices in a selected core and experiences appropriate for the area of practice. discipline

 Students enrolled in EDCI 5030, Instructional Improvement and Assessment, are required to complete a study of best teaching practices in a selected core area of education.
 Using this knowledge, candidates observe in a classroom to identify best practices utilized by the teacher.
 This project requires the candidate to review the school's improvement plan and analyze accountability data to identify strengths and areas needing improvement within the school and draw associations between the results of their teacher observations, the school improvement plan, and the accountability data.
 Candidates then make recommendations based on their knowledge of best practices.
+This action-based research project is conducted in the students' schools/districts in which they are employed.
 A group of faculty and cooperating teachers collaborated to create the lesson planning template to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
-The template requires candidates to plan for and explain elements of lessons on which in-service teacher evaluations were based.
+The template requires candidates to plan for and explain elements of lessons on which inservice teacher evaluations were based.
 The template is aligned to InTASC standards and possesses content validity.
 A panel of 8 EPP faculty each conducted four independent rubric-based evaluations of anonymous lesson plan work samples submitted by candidates in four different initial teacher preparation programs.
 The benchmark performance is that students earn a rating of 2 on each criterion.
-This is a new SLO for the 2017-2018 assessment cycle.
+This was a new SLO for the 2017-2018 assessment cycle.
+For 2018-2019, it was decided that this action-based research project would be evaluated using a rubric collaboratively developed by EDL faculty and based on academic standards indicative of graduate level work.
+The benchmark performance is that at least 90% of students will meet or exceed standards with their project.